This is a tutorial for the Champions custom card maker by Landstander.

 Arrange cards into sets

-It will automatically try to figure out what cards belong with which set, but it might be wrong.
+The set manager will automatically try to group cards into sets, but it might be wrong.

 To add, remove, or change groups, drag and drop cards into the sets you want.